When? Wednesdays 2:00-3:30PM

 How?
 Fieldwork Forum is made possible through a Working Group Grant provided by the Townsend Center for the Humanities at the University of California, Berkeley.

 Who?
-FForum is organized by Julia Nee and Erik Maier.
+FForum is organized by Julia Nee.
 We welcome all those interested in linguistic fieldwork, with all levels of experience, including those in other departments.

 See a list of our past talks here